 Or they may fail at the above (which happens most of the time), and decide… damn it, I need a break.

 Entrepreneurship can be exhausting.
 It hurts your friendships and always puts stress on your personal relationships.
 So taking a job might be something welcome, as long as it’s not suffocating.

 What entrepreneurs actually want (and how to give it to them)

-Entrepreneurs don't actually want to start their own businesses.
-They might think they do and say they do, but their drive They do so because it's the only way to get the things they want.
+Entrepreneurs don’t actually want to start their own businesses.
+They might think they do and say they do, but only do so because it’s the only way to get the things they want.

 With regards to any particular work project, entrepreneurs want: